captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 While we understand the structure of `.maki` files well enough to write a VM for them that appears to work, there is still a few mysteries which would be gratifying to solve.

+- [ ] __Header__
   - [ ] What is the significance of the "FG" magic string?
   - [ ] What are the version numbers created by different versions of the compiler?
 Does Winamp use these in any way?
   - [ ] What is the 32 bit "something" after the version number?

+- [ ] __Methods__
+  - [ ] Why do we need the `0xff` bitmask when reading the class offset?
+  - [ ] What is the second u16?

+- [ ] __Variables__
   - [ ] If a variable is a subtype, should it's type really be a pointer into the `variables` table?
 Or should it be a pointer into the `types` table?
   - [ ] Why is the variable subclass flag 16 bits.
 Something more going on here?
   - [ ] Is our decoding of initial ints and doubles correct?
     - [ ] Try to create a u16 or u32 Int and see if it decodes correctly.
     - [ ] Try to create a large double and see if it decodes correctly.
   - [ ] What are unint 3 and 4 in the variable declaration?
+  - [ ] Clarify the encoding of floats and doubles in the variable declaration.
   - [ ] What is the "system" flag in the variable declaration?
-- [ ] Parse GUIDs more intentionally such that they can serialize directly without having to be reformatted.
-- [ ] Why are method class offsets encoded so weird.
-I would expect just u32s, but they are u16s with the most significant 8 bits being something else.
-- [ ] Are method names encoded as ascii or utf-8?
-(We currently parse as utf-8, but I'm not sure if that is correct.)
+What does it drive?
+  - [ ] What is the "global" flag in the variable declaration?
+What does it drive?

+- [ ] __Code__
+  - [ ] Update our code to reflect the right immediate types for each opcode
-- [ ] What is opcdoe 112 and why does it have an extra byte?
+  - [ ] What is opcode 112 and why does it have an extra byte?
   - [ ] What is stack protection?
-- Check how constant strings are encoded
-- Check how method names are encoded (is it even possible to reference a non-ascii method?)
-- Document startup code
-- Document recursion behavior
+  - [ ] Document stack protection
-- Point to test script
-- Could we look at the compiler in Ghidra and see what the cli flags are?

-Opcode questions:
+  - [ ] Rigorously read recompiled interpreter to find all opcodes
+  - [ ] Opcode questions
+    - [ ] What is opcode 0x4a?
+    - [ ] What is opcode 0x68?
+    - [ ] What is opcode 0x70?

-- [ ] Does does `complete` 0x28 do?
+    - [ ] What does `complete` 0x28 do?
-- [ ] What's the difference between call and "strange call"
     - [ ] Does 0x30 mov actually "move" or is it actually copy?
 What happens to the old value?
+    - [ ] What's the difference between call and "strange call"
       - [ ] What does mov mean for newly created scalars like numbers that are the result of add?
-  - [ ] How can this with with the 0x60 "new" opcode?
     - [ ] Is 0x30 pushing the right value back onto the stack?
 Right now is't pushing the first value back on, but should it be the second?
+      - [ ] How can this with with the 0x60 "new" opcode?
     - [ ] Does our implementation of 0x38 postinc actually work?
 Does creating a new value break mov?
     - [ ] Can add operate on strings?
+  - [ ] Validate what "delete" does
+  - [ ] Is it possible to actually get the compiler to emit a ~ bitwise compliment instruction?
   - [ ] Add tests for left and right shift and document

+- [ ] Document startup code.
+The compiler injects some startup code that tests the VM version number and does some other stuff.
+Would be good to document what we know about that code.
-- [ ] Validate what "delete" does
+- [ ] Could we look at the compiler in Ghidra and see what the cli flags are?
-- [ ] Test ~ bitwise compliment

 ## Thanks